Nikolai Fyodorov (philosopher): Popular culture

 The 2011 BBC documentary Knocking on Heaven's Door, about the Space Race in the former Soviet Union, suggests that, in many people's eyes, Nikolai Fyodorov was the true father of the Soviet space project that put the first man in space.

 Fyodorov's thought is extensively though indirectly discussed and alluded to in the well-regarded 2010 science fiction novel The Quantum Thief; it is implied that the founders of the post-human collective of uploaded minds called the Sobornost were inspired by Fyodorov and other thinkers associated with cosmism.

 The 2013 novel Strange Bodies by Marcel Theroux imagines Fyodorov's ideas of the Common Task being developed by Soviet and post-Soviet research to implant a mind into another body using an encoded lexicon from the original mind and an unspecified, but painful, procedure.

 Manga Gunnm : Mars Chronicle in 2022 chapter LOG_044 has also directly mention Fyodorov's name and recalling The Philosophy of the Common Task.

+Episode 4 of the first season of 2026 alternative history TV series Star City uses Philosophy of the Common Task as a plot device.
+The book, banned by Soviet authorities, serves as the basis for the detention of a space engineer, who claims in defense that half of the engineers have read Fyodorov.